Aliases for NCK1 Gene

 GeneCards Summary for NCK1 Gene

 NCK1 (NCK Adaptor Protein 1) is a Protein Coding gene.
-Diseases associated with NCK1 include Wiskott-Aldrich Syndrome and Multiple Endocrine Neoplasia Iib.
-Among its related pathways are ErbB signaling pathway and Immune response IL-23 signaling pathway.
-GO annotations related to this gene include receptor binding and protein binding, bridging.
+Diseases associated with NCK1 include Wiskott-Aldrich Syndrome and Multiple Endocrine Neoplasia, Type Iib.
+Among its related pathways are EGF/EGFR Signaling Pathway and T cell receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein binding, bridging.
 An important paralog of this gene is NCK2.

 UniProtKB/Swiss-Prot for NCK1 Gene